peppr.find_optimal_match#

 The minimum sequence identity between two chains to be considered the same entity.

-use_heuristicbool or int
+use_heuristicbool or int, optional

 Whether to employ a fast heuristic [1] to find the optimal chain permutation.
 This heuristic represents each chain by its centroid, i.e. instead of exhaustively superimposing all atoms for each permutation, only the centroids are superimposed and the closest match between the reference and pose is selected.